Aranna-0572/Proof-of-Love/english/chap1.md

 In labor-dominated societies, these questions were framed under “productivity first,” with answers such as: “Work hard, obey order, follow rules.”
 However, once labor is no longer necessary for survival, these answers fundamentally shift—

-We exist not because we are useful, but because we are loved.
+We exist not because we are useful, but because we are loved and connected.

 Thus, to restore ethics to its true source, only love—that which brings positive emotional experience and civilized behavior—can be humanity’s genuine core ethic.

 In short: Love is each individual’s wisdom of self-management in emotion and behavior, humanity’s social management wisdom, and the core ethic of human civilization.

-## 1.2 Hate and Barbarism
+## 1.2 Hatred and Barbarism

 According to Wikipedia, hatred is an intense negative emotional response toward certain people, things, or ideas, often associated with opposition or aversion.
 Hatred is frequently linked with strong anger, contempt, and disgust, and is sometimes regarded as the opposite of love.